-To allow for certain business uses to be established on existing rural residentially zoned lots, where they are small scale and secondary to the residential use on the lot.
+Secondary uses may be permitted on existing rural residentially zoned lots where they are small scale business uses that are secondary to the residential use on the lot.

-Such business uses are intended to complement the planned employment and service function of designated rural settlements, by providing additional live-work opportunities for non-farmers in rural areas.
-However, such uses are not to detract from the residential character of the lot upon which they are located, and shall be compatible with surrounding land uses, including agricultural uses.
+Such uses are intended to complement the planned employment and service function of designated rural settlements, by providing additional live-work opportunities for non-farmers in rural areas.
+However, such uses are not to detract from the residential character of the lot upon which they are located and shall be compatible with surrounding land uses.

-The following secondary uses may be permitted on an existing residentially zoned lot that is located outside of a settlement:
+The following uses may be permitted on an existing residentially zoned lot located outside of a settlement:

-- Rural home occupation, in accordance with the requirements of Section 3.1.4.3.1; and, - Rural entrepreneurial use
+- rural home occupations in accordance with the requirements of Section 3.1.4.3.1 - rural entrepreneurial uses